kolezka98/code-wars/README.md

 # Solutions

-This repo contains kata solutions which I have passed at code-wars
+This repo contains kata solutions that I have passed at code-wars